mantoni/mochify.js/README.md

 }
 ```

-Thant's it!
+That's it!
 Now `mochify --wd` will run your Mocha test cases in the configured
 browsers simultaniously.
-If you installed mochify without `-g`, you will need
+If you installed mochify without `-g`, you will have
 to run `node_modules/.bin/mochify --wd`.

 ## SauceLabs